Dorothy Tapper Goldman Foundation

 This Foundation does not have a public application process.

 The Foundation explicitly states: "The Foundation does not accept unsolicited grant requests."
-Grants are awarded to "preselected charitable organizations" that align with the founder's longstanding relationships and strategic priorities.
-The Foundation operates on an invitation-only basis, with grants directed to organizations where Dorothy Tapper Goldman has established personal connections and involvement.
+Grants are awarded to "preselected charitable organisations" that align with the founder's longstanding relationships and strategic priorities.
+The Foundation operates on an invitation-only basis, with grants directed to organisations where Dorothy Tapper Goldman established personal connections and involvement.

 Getting on Their Radar